Introduction to Woodworking for Women

 This is a five-day course ending Friday

 Over the years we’ve seen individuals arrive on our campus to participate in a boatbuilding class who have little or no woodworking experience.
 They often feel intimidated when picking up a tool to use for the first time, especially in a setting where there are accomplished woodworkers working alongside.
 We know for a fact that individuals who do possess previous hand tool experience have the potential to gain so much more from our boatbuilding classes.
-This introductory course offers a place for folks of all skill levels to learn from a seasoned craftswoman like Libby, who has over 20 years of experience woodworking.
+This introductory course offers a place for folks of all skill levels to learn from a seasoned craftswoman like Becca, who has many years of experience woodworking.

-Each day, Libby will cover numerous lessons in tool selection and capabilities; hand tool usage and maintenance; tool sharpening; proper layout procedures; shop safety; power tools; and lots of woodworking techniques that will serve you well in future endeavors.
+Each day, Becca will cover numerous lessons in tool selection and capabilities; hand tool usage and maintenance; tool sharpening; proper layout procedures; shop safety; power tools; and lots of woodworking techniques that will serve you well in future endeavors.
 Everyone will also learn a lot about wood itself, how it works, and what to look for in selecting a species for a particular purpose.
 Glues, epoxy, and fastenings will be covered as well.
 The focus of the entire week will be introducing students to the tools and techniques common to all types of woodworking and joinery, in addition to a look at boat-related projects.
 Each student will undertake the design and construction of their own tote/stool during this week.

-Whether you have had some type of formal woodworking experience or have never had the opportunity to try your hand with woodworking tools, you will gain much from this course with Libby Schrum.
+Whether you have had some type of formal woodworking experience or have never had the opportunity to try your hand with woodworking tools, you will gain much from this course with Becca Levi.
 This week will prove to be an excellent preparation for a basic boatbuilding course or for your own home projects.
 It’s also a great opportunity to work alongside a very talented craftswomen who has plenty to share.

 Who is this course best suited for?